 Creating content and teaching virtually will require you to shift all your processes online.
 Consequently, you must acquaint yourself with specific online tools that can help you:

 Try using various tools and see whether they fulfil your requirements.
-Here is a list of 321 free tools that can help with many learning processes.
+Here is a list of 15 online teaching tools and lesser-known tech tools that can help with many learning processes.
 When you have decided upon a couple of tools that work for you, they’ll make your tech stack.
 You can rely on these tools regularly to help you create content and share it efficiently.

 Moreover, your students may view academic content on various devices such as laptops, phones, iPads, etc. If you create an image or video with text on your desktop, ensure that your content is compatible with all devices and aspect ratios.
 Device optimisation remains a crucial part of accessibility.

 Some of your students may face difficulties in grasping the learning material due to a language barrier.
 Researchers have found that learning happens best in one’s native language.

 If you have students in your class whose first language isn’t English, it’ll help make content accessible to them with localised eLearning resources.
 You can get all the documents, PDFs, and other textual material translated into the major languages your students speak.
 As for videos, you can add subtitles to them in various languages.
 Whether you run your business as a teacher or work for an organisation (school, college, eLearning platform, etc.), it always more efficient to collaborate with a language service provider that provides human translation.

 Keeping students engaged in a virtual classroom can be challenging.
 But in the past few months, teachers have come up with creative ways of ensuring that students actively participate in their classes.